 Late stage concept art for the level layout.

-React.js, JavaScript, HTML, CSS, MySQL, Node.js
+React.js, JavaScript, HTML, CSS, MySQL, Node.js, Unity, C#

 Communication, Teamwork, Problem-Solving, Critical Thinking